Combining Meat and Dairy the question of Kosher

 Biblical kashrut- I believe that every Jew who is Torah Observant should use a dietary regimen that is in harmony with the basic meaning of the word kasher (or kosher), which is "fitting and proper."

-Although my dietary preferences may not strictly align with the guidelines set forth in Halachah, I firmly believe that they still embody the fundamental values and principles of the Torah.
+Although my dietary preferences may not strictly align with the guidelines outlined in Halachah, I firmly believe that they still embody the fundamental values and principles of the Torah.
 My decisions are grounded in a comprehensive comprehension of the commandment, "You shall not boil a kid in its mother's milk."
-While I hold the food taboos of previous generations in high regard, it's essential to recognize that the terms "Kosher" or "Kastrut" are not exclusively owned by the Guardians of Rabbinic Halachic and Rabbinic Law.
+While I hold the food taboos of previous generations in high regard, it's essential to recognize that the terms "Kosher" and "Kastrut" are not exclusively owned by the Guardians of Rabbinic Halachic Law.

-As a dedicated follower of Judaism, kashrut is of utmost importance to me as it allows for the consumption of only what is just and fitting.
+As a dedicated follower of Judaism, I consider kashrut of utmost importance, as it allows me to consume only what is just and fitting.
 By practicing ethical kashrut, we have the opportunity to embody the sacred values, blessings, and profound teachings of Jewish tradition every day in accordance with the Torah.

 Rabbi Michael Harvey from THE TIMES OF ISRAEL